 Usual Ancestry Caveats

 You may have already encountered occasional problems using the Ancestry website – pages not loading, the endless spinning wheel etc. These are times when the Ancestry servers are overloaded.
 At those times, this desktop application may hit the same connection issues.
 Follow Heirloom’s advice.
 Basically try a little later, and maybe reduce your download size.

 There’s a version for Windows and for Macs.
 Download the correct install file, accept the T&C and you’re good to go.
-I’ll link to the the main company website, you’ll find DNA Match Manager under the Product menu.
+I’ll link to the the main company website, [edited 13 June 2020 – this link is not working] you’ll find DNA Match Manager under the Product menu.